-The house and grounds at Kelham Hall are open throughout the winter period as are the gardens at Elsham Hall.
+The house and grounds at Kelham Hall and Holme Pierrepont Hall are open throughout the winter period, as are the gardens at Elsham Hall.
 The dramatic hill-top Belvoir Castle and the gardens at Renishaw Hall are open some days in November and December.

 There are just a couple of sites with winter openings in this region: Hedingham Castle and its gardens open two days a week and the Manor Gardens, Hemingford Grey open every day.

-Not too much is open in this region, although Winterbourne House gardens in Birmingham are well worth visiting.
-The house is not open at the moment.
+Not much open in this region other than the impressive Stoneleigh Abbey and its grounds by the River Avon.
+The gardens at Winterbourne House in Birmingham are also well worth visiting, although the house itself is not open at the moment.

 North West and Isle of Man

-For something a bit different, then the massive ruins of Lowther Castle are worth a visit, not forgetting its gardens.
+For something a bit different, then the massive ruins of Lowther Castle and its gardens are worth a visit.